-5.30pm approx arrive to Kirkwall
+5.30 pm approx arrive in Kirkwall

 Skara Brae and Maes Howe

-Maeshowe is the finest chambered tomb in north west Europe and is more than 5,000 years old.
+Maeshowe is the finest chambered tomb in north-west Europe and is more than 5,000 years old.
 Viking crusaders broke into the cairn in the 12th century and carved graffiti runes on the walls of the main chamber.

-Skara Brae is one of the best-preserved Neolithic settlements anywhere in Western Europe –The amazing artefacts discovered at this incredible site give us an insight into what life was like thousands of years ago.
+Skara Brae is one of the best-preserved Neolithic settlements anywhere in Western Europe.
+The amazing artefacts discovered at this incredible site give us an insight into what life was like thousands of years ago.